 But in a more common and restricted sense, a crime denotes an offense, or violation of public law, of a deeper and more atrocious nature; a public wrong; or a violation of the commands of God, and the offenses against the laws made to preserve the public rights; as treason, murder, robbery, theft, arson, &c.
 The minor wrongs committed against individuals or private rights, are denominated trespasses, and the minor wrongs against public rights are called misdemeanors[.]

 Secondly, Webster’s 1828 defines “crime” as: “Any great wickedness; iniquity; wrong.”

 Such a restraint is only possible with boldness, not timidity.
-Impeachment must be commonplace—a continuous threat that keeps civil servants in check.
+Impeachment must be much more common—in order to fulfill its design as a continuous threat that keeps civil servants in check.